I just got back from a trip to Iceland and London, England.

 I would have needed another 4-5 days to make a full trip, so at least a full week, anything less would have been rushed.

 The blogs also didn’t mention the hoards of tourists.
-Iceland is a popular destination, there are tens of thousands of people in every area.
-It’s a busy place, far more than I even I expected.
+Iceland is a popular destination, there are thousands of people in every area.
+It’s a busy place, far more than expected.

-Overall, I was impressed by the entire country of Iceland.
+Overall, I was impressed.
 The natural wonders are spectacular.
 Every location is an Instagram moment.

 The only downside was the cost of food.
 I’m looking forward to eating some good food in London, which is where I’m headed next.